Explore health content from A to Z.

 Hepatitis C is treated using two medications that help your body fight the hepatitis C virus (HCV).
 Treatment takes time and commitment.
 In some people, treatment completely rids the body of HCV.

-Hepatitis C treatment can cause side effects.
+Hepatitis C treatment with interferon can cause side effects.
 They may include:

 Feeling like you have the flu.
 Symptoms include fever, upset stomach, headache, feeling tired, and not being hungry.